rheiland/Studio_rtd/docs/source/publications.rst

 2023
 ----
 * K.M.
 Schneider, K. Giehl, S.A.
 Baeurle.
-Development and application of an agent-based model for the simulation of the extravasation process of circulatingtumor cells. `doi.org/10.1002/cnm.3679 <https://doi.org/10.1002/cnm.3679>`_
+Development and application of an agent-based model for the simulation of the extravasation process of circulating tumor cells. `doi.org/10.1002/cnm.3679 <https://doi.org/10.1002/cnm.3679>`_

 2022